sufyanAbbasi/vue-finder-rest-api/README.md

 - latitude (Float corresponding to the point's latitude)
 - longitude (Float corresponding to the point's longitude)
 - category (String containing the category this point belongs to)

+Optional Parameters:

+- img (String corresponding to a url for an image)